dallasjohnson/alienworlds-architecture/docs/federation.md

     * requires auth of any valid account

 Handle daily planet claims (weighted by staking and number of NFTs held by planet and in total)
-* `claim(name planet_name)` - Used by planets to claim their rewards based on staked Trillium and NFTs held with the planet.
+* `claim(name planet_name)` - Used by planets to claim their rewards based on staked Trilium and NFTs held with the planet.
 Also ensure enough is held aside for a daily claim amount for Binance separately from all other planets.
   * requires auth: `planet_name@active`
 * `logclaim(name planet_name, asset planet_quantity, asset mining_quantity)` log the claim action as an inline action for logging off-chain.
   * requires auth: `federation@log`